 Bryan's background is in corporate finance/company law and he has served on the boards of three public companies.
-He has significant experience in leading successful health care licensing/marketing deals and was a long serving Board member of the University of Manchester’s life science and technology spin out panel.
+He has significant experience in leading successful health care licensing/marketing deals and was a long serving Board member of the University of Manchester’s new technology spin out company.

-Bryan is 2011 Ernst & Young U.K. Entrepreneur Of The year for business to business goods and services.
+Bryan was 2011 Ernst & Young U.K. Entrepreneur Of The year for business to business goods and services.

 Ian joined NovaBiotics Board in 2011

 Ian has over 20 years experience in the medical device sector, co-founding orthopaedic manufacturing business, Eurocut Plc, which went on to become The Medical House Plc and was floated on AIM in 2000.
 After many years as the Chief Executive Ian became Chairman where he remained until the successful sale of Medical House Plc to Consort Plc in 2009.

 Ian qualified as a Chartered Accountant in 1976 and worked with KPMG until 1979 when he set up his own practice in Harrogate.
 Ian is the founder and Chairman of Townsend Investments Ltd and Townsend Family Investments LLP.

 Andy joined NovaBiotics Board in 2009

 Andy is a key figure in the UK biotech sector and international biologics sphere.
 He was Chief Scientific Officer and on the founding team of Haptogen Ltd, a company which Andy had a key role in facilitating a sale of in 2007 to Wyeth Pharmaceuticals, one of the world's leading pharmaceutical and healthcare products companies.